-2.28 Carlisle College is the main provider of further education but also provides education opportunities for students aged over 14 with vocational and skills training for a growing number of young and mature students.
-It is helping to expand the skills base locally.
+2.29 Carlisle College based between Victoria Place and Strand Road is the main provider of further education but also provides education opportunities for students aged over 14 and vocational and skills training for a growing number of young and mature students and is helping to expand the skills base locally.
+The facilities at the college have greatly improved in recent years as a result of significant investment being made in replacing the dated buildings.